Board of Education

 Meetings of the Board of Education (BOE)

-- Meetings shall start at 6:00PM, unless otherwise approved by the BOE.
+- Meetings shall start at 5:30 P.M., unless otherwise approved by the Board.

 - Meetings shall not extend beyond four hours.
 Unanimous consent of board members present shall be required to extend the meeting beyond four hours.

-- The printed agenda for each meeting and all supporting documents should be available to all board members at least 48 hours before each meeting.
+- The printed agenda for each meeting and all supporting documents should be available to all board members at least 48 hours before each meeting, or if not possible, then as soon as possible thereafter.

 - Items not on the printed agenda or items on the printed agenda that require a vote must have supporting documents within 24 hours before the meeting.
 Any modifications to the printed agenda (within 24 hours) of the meeting will require the majority vote of the board members.